17 AWESOME THINGS TO DO ON NUSA PENIDA

 The Instagram famous coastal cliffscape, which truly does look like a T-rex didn’t disappoint.
 I still remember the moment I laid eyes on the beach below.
 It felt like I was a human drone.
 I watched the crystal clear water slowly form into a wave before crashing below us, in what seemed like slow motion.

-We took a short trek down the spine of the T-Rex but didn’t have enough time to venture onto the beach although we did find a path down.
+We took a short trek down the spine of the T-Rex and took in the epic drop-offs down each side.
 This is definitely my favorite thing to do on Nusa Penida and is just one of those landscapes that make you feel small.
 It makes you feel lucky to be in its company, to be able to witness earth’s creation.

 6. Manta Bay